Far North Line: Tain–Helmsdale: Lairg loop and the Sutherland coast

 A short distance west of Tain, the Far North Line and the A9 part ways again – while the road crosses the Dornoch Firth by means of a 900 m bridge, the railway line instead follows the coast of the Firth.
 In fact, the railway does not return to an open coastline for another 40 mi until Golspie, even though the distance between Tain and Golspie as the crow flies is only 11.1 mi.
 There have been many unsuccessful proposals to build a new, shorter railway line between the two villages via Dornoch, which led to the existing route via Lairg being sometimes unofficially called the "Lairg loop".

 Soon after the A9 splits away, the line crosses the lieutenancy area boundary from Ross and Cromarty into Sutherland.
 The track follows the route of the A836 until the next station on the line, Ardgay, at the end of the Dornoch Firth.
 The station is in the village of Ardgay and also serves the slightly larger village of Bonar Bridge on the opposite side of the Kyle of Sutherland.

 From Ardgay, the line runs northwards alongside the Kyle, and after just over 3 mi it reaches the first two request stops en route – Culrain and Invershin, which lie on either side of the Invershin Viaduct over the Kyle.
 At just 34 ch, the distance between these two stations is among the shortest in all of Britain.
 There is no direct road connection between the two sides of the Kyle at this location, and a public footpath was only built alongside the viaduct in 2000; prior to this, the railway was the only way to travel between the two stations without taking a 7 mi detour via Bonar Bridge.
-The Kyle once also marked the border between the historic counties of Ross and Cromarty and Sutherland; however, the modern boundary between the respective lieutenancy areas lies several miles to the south, putting both stations in modern-day Sutherland.
+The Kyle once also marked the boundary between the historic counties of Ross and Cromarty and Sutherland; however, the modern boundary between the respective lieutenancy areas lies several miles to the south, putting both stations in modern-day Sutherland.